 Isolation at any age can be detrimental to emotional health, but studies suggest that the effects of loneliness can be much more far-reaching.
 Dr. John Cacioppo of the University of Chicago Neurosciences program ran a 30-year study on the effects of isolation in seniors and his discoveries were startling.
-Loneliness affects mental health as well as emotional well-being and has proven to be a risk factor for cognitive decline, long-term illness, and a shortened lifespan.
-Unfortunately, senior loneliness continues to be a real problem.
+Loneliness affects mental health as well as emotional well-being.
+Also, it has proven to be a risk factor for cognitive decline, long-term illness, and a shortened lifespan.
+Unfortunately, senior loneliness continues to be a real problem in Bayside and elsewhere.

 That’s the bad news.

 The good news is that there are many ways to help isolated seniors socialize and have more human contact.
 A few simple solutions can reverse loneliness, improve long-term health, and create a happier tomorrow for you or your loved one.

 1. Get Out and About With Available Transportation

 It can be difficult to find convenient transportation, especially in small towns.
 In fact, 41% of seniors feel that transportation options in their area are inadequate to meet their needs.
 However, utilizing transportation when and where it is available can help you make great strides in feeling less isolated.